lockwo/quantum_computation/README.md

 - Variational Quantum Eigensolver (VQE) in TFQ: include 1 and 2 qubit hamiltonians and replication of [Scalable Quantum Simulation of Molecular Energies](https://arxiv.org/pdf/1512.06860.pdf)

+- Rotosolve Optimizer for VQEs in TFQ: from [Structure optimization for parameterized quantum circuits](https://quantum-journal.org/papers/q-2021-01-28-391/pdf/)

 ## Research

 Misc. code, may or may not run, definitely won't work.
 Just ideas and scraps that I figured I'd save.